Yichang: Geography

 Like most prefecture-level cities, Yichang includes both an urban area (which is labeled on less detailed maps as "Yichang") and the surrounding country area.
 It covers 21,084 km2 in Western Hubei Province, on both sides of the Yangtze River.
 The Xiling Gorge, the easternmost of the Three Gorges on the Yangtze, is located within the prefecture-level city.

 Within the prefecture-level city of Yichang, the Yangtze is joined by a number of tributaries, including the Qing River (right), Xiang Xi and Huangbo Rivers (left).

 The central urban area of Yichang is split between several districts.
-On the right (northeastern) bank of the Yangtze are located Xiling District (where the city center is located), Yiling District (neighborhoods north of the center) and Wujiagang District (southern area).
-The city area on the opposite (southeastern) bank of the river is included into Dianjun District.
-All these districts, with the exception of the central Xiling, also include a fair amount of suburban/rural area outside of the city urban core.
+On the north bank of the Yangtze, there are Xiling District (the central part of the city), Yiling District, and Wujiagang District, and Xiaoting District.
+The urban area on the opposite (south) bank of the river is Dianjun District.
+All these districts, except the central Xiling District, also include a fair amount of suburban/rural area outside of the urban zone.